-The sexual assault resources are divided into two primary categories: Immediate support and Follow-up support.
-Below we define each category to help you navigate the available resources.
+Sexual assault resources, including victim advocacy, are divided into two primary categories: immediate and follow-up services.
+Below, we define each category to help explain what the support looks like.

-Immediate support: Offers resources, recommendations, and helpful guidelines to assist in the aftermath of an assault.
+Immediate support includes resources, recommendations, and helpful guidelines to assist in the aftermath of an assault.
 Reactions to trauma vary drastically from individual to individual.
-In order to help victim/survivors understand the wide array of possible feelings and actions, we list some “common reactions” to trauma and remind victim/survivors that their feelings are normal.
+In order to help survivors understand the wide array of possible feelings and actions, we discuss some “common reactions” to trauma and remind survivors that their feelings are normal.

-Follow-up support: A thorough review of on and off campus resources.
-Below are some of the options listed:
+Follow-up support includes a thorough review of advocacy services and on and off campus resources.
+Some of these options include:

-- Counseling can help victims/survivors understand, process, and develop new strategies to cope with difficult feelings in the after experiencing trauma.
+Counseling can help survivors understand, process, and develop new strategies to cope with difficult feelings after experiencing trauma.

-- Academic assistance is available for victims/survivors who may need administrative communication with professors in order to ease academic issues that arise from an assault.
+Academic assistance is available for survivors who may need administrative communication with professors in order to ease academic issues that arise from an assault.

-- Legal assistance is available off-campus from the advocacy group WEAVE.
+Legal assistance is available off-campus from the advocacy group NVRDC.

-- Housing can be altered in order to meet the needs of a victim/survivor.
+Housing can be altered in order to meet the needs of a survivor.

-- Medical attention is encouraged for victim/survivors in order to check for STI’s, pregnancy, and possible internal or external injuries.
+Medical attention is encouraged for victims/survivors in order to check for STI’s, pregnancy, and possible internal or external injuries.